rabeckett/Temporal-NetKAT/README.md

   * \-stats   Output performance statistics as csv to stdout
   * \-help  Display this list of options

 # Experiments

+### Data

+All of the data for the performance benchmarks is contained in the `data/` directory.
+The topology zoo data can be found in the `data/zoo` directory.
+Each topology is encoded in the .gml graph language format.
+The stanford data can be found in the `data/stanford` directory.
+The `port_map.txt` and `backbone_topology.tf` files describe the backbone topology, while the .of files describe Openflow rules in a json format.

+After running the experiments, the generated Temporal NetKAT files (.tkat) can be found in the `scripts/zoo` and `scripts/stanford` directories.

+### Running

 To test the compiler quickly, you can compile just the stanford network with: